GG1D29/my-design-pattern-mastery/README.md

         // Set each field here.
     }
 ```
+---

 ### C2.
 Singleton Pattern
-- There is one static/class variable called `INSTANCE`
+- There is one static/class variable named `INSTANCE`
 - Set the class constructor to private
 - Provide public static method `getInstance()`
 ```java